hackingmaterials/rocketsled/docs/_sources/quickstart.rst.txt

 These constraints ensure the function has a maximum value of 6,000.

-Using :code:`auto_setup` on a function
+Using auto_setup on a function
 --------------------------------

-Now we can use :code:`auto_setup` to write a file which will
+Now we can use :code:`auto_setup` to write a file containing

-   1. Write a workflow creator that can:
+   1. A workflow creator that can:

       a.
 Run your function in a FireWork

       b.
 Run the optimization algorithm in a separate FireWork

-   2. The file will be able to launch Fireworks right away.
+   2. Commands launch your workflow.

-Let's now write a script that will maximize our objective function using the default Bayesian predictor, based on scikit-learn's RandomForestRegressor.
+Lets' maximize our objective function using rocketsled's default predictor, based on scikit-learn's RandomForestRegressor.

 .. code-block:: python